mcustiel/phiremock/README.md

 ### Generate response body based in request data
 It could happen that you want to make your response dependent on data you receive in your request.
-For this cases you can use regexp matching for request url and/or body, and access the submatches from your response body specification using `${body.matchIndex}` or `${url.matchIndex}` notation.
+For this cases you can use regexp matching for request url and/or body, and access the subpatterns matches from your response body specification using `${body.matchIndex}` or `${url.matchIndex}` notation.

 #### Example: